Pompeiro/TFT-DSS/README.md

 Then install requirements from requirements.txt

 Run TFTDSS.py in your IDE(for me working in Spyder and in Pycharm).
+You need to use tft virtual env.

 # V1DSS directory
 It contains just decisive support system for game.
 It's for typical user.